tafcosta/SHOCKr/README.md

 ![Alt Text](density_slice.png)
 <em> Fig. 1: Density slice of spherical outflow solution produced by SHOCKr.
 The central wind (modelled as a boundary condition) streams radially outwards until it encounters a reverse shock.
 The wind also drives a forward shock.
 Simulation performed in domain with 1,000 radial cells, using the HLLC Riemann solver. </em>

-## Key Highlights
+## Features

 - **Spherical Modeling:** Simulate hydrodynamics in a 1D spherical framework.
-- **Shock Structure Study:** Explore and analyze shock structures resulting from wind and ambient medium interaction.
+- **Shock Structure Study:** Analyze shock structures resulting from wind and ambient medium interaction.
+- **Central Gravitational Potential :** Gravity due to a point source (e.g. a supermassive black hole).
 - **Radiative Cooling :** Primordial Radiative Cooling down to 10,000K is supported and was implemented following the exact integration method introduced in Townsend (2009).
 - **On-the-Fly Shock Finder:** Shockr incorporates a real-time shock finder that dynamically identifies shock fronts during simulations without the need for post-processing.
 - **Subsonic & Supersonic winds :** Shockr supports the injection of both supersonic and subsonic winds.